notorious-d-e-v/notorious-d-e-v/README.md

-# 👋 Hey, I'm Notorious D.E.V.
+# 👋 Hey, it's the Notorious D.E.V.

 Dev, founder, and full-time builder in the agent economy.